UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 > ## Memory management for large files
 > By default pyfits opens a file with the option `memmap=True`.
 This option opens the fits
-> file withou copying the data into memory and allows us to open very large files which
+> file without copying the data into memory and allows us to open very large files which
 > will not fit into physical memory.
 {: .callout}